pedmon/aura/README.md

 #Aura

 Welcome to Aura (I don't have a cool acronym yet, I just like the name).
+Formerly this code in a previous iteration was called Cosmicp but this is a way better name.

 ##OVERVIEW